 - Pleurisy: Inflammation of the sac around the lungs causing shortness of breath and pain in the lungs.

-- Renal (kidney) disease: Blood in the urine, swelling of the legs and feet, or high blood pressure can signal renal disease.
+- Renal (kidney) disease, also known as lupus nephritis: Blood in the urine, swelling of the legs and feet, or high blood pressure can signal renal disease.

 - Discoid lupus: Look for reddish, scaly skin, or other rashes that can worsen with sun exposure.

 - Hemolytic Anemia: This is from the destruction of red blood cells and can cause symptoms like breath, dizziness, headache, coldness in your hands and feet, pale skin, and chest pain.